This page is for Section Leaders and GSLs to understand what is needed when they have YLs in the section or Group.

 If the Young Leader accompanies you on a Nights Away they must have separate sleeping accommodation to both the leadership team AND the Scouts.

 It is the responsibility of the GSL to manage YLs in their group same as any other leader, section leaders can help by keeping everyone informed and knowing the rules.

-There is a YL Agreement document which you can use as a basis for discussion or even to get all parties to sign.
-Here
+There is a YL Agreement document which you can use as a basis for discussion or even get all parties to sign.

-You MUST be 14 to do you DoE volunteering in scouts.
+You MUST be 14 to do your DoE volunteering in scouts.
 Schools may start in year 9, but can’t do their Volunteering until you are 14 (with Scouts).

 DoE volunteers who are not members of the scouts (Schools/Guides/Cadets etc) MUST only be there for the duration of their service (3-4 months Bronze etc).
 After that time there is an insurance issue.

-It is the groups responsibility GSL or Section Leader to ensure all YLs are registered and mentored.
-Only the YL Leader or DESC can sign off their training.
+It is the group’s responsibility GSL or Section Leader to ensure all YLs are registered and mentored.
+Only the Section Leader or DESC can sign off their training.